 Menu

-Babies, children and young people arrive in short-term foster care for various reasons.
-They might be at risk from harm at home, for example, or their parents have health or addiction problems, or are temporarily unable to look after them.
+Babies, children and young people arrive in short term foster care for various reasons.
+They might be at risk from harm, or their parents might have health or addiction problems.
+Or it could be unavailable parents who are unable to look after them.

-This temporary foster care arrangement ensures they are in a safe environment while discussions take place about their future.
-This will be to either return to their families or be placed with long-term foster carers or adopters.
+This short term fostering arrangement ensures they are in a safe environment while discussions take place about their future.
+The outcome is usually either for the children to return to their families or be placed with long-term foster carers or adopters.

 During their stay with you – which could be two days to two years – they will probably experience a range of emotions and reactions to their situation.
 They will need to feel welcomed into a safe and secure environment.